UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 The following resources are the preferred initial contacts for expert consultation:

 - The Clinical Education Initiative CEI PEP Line at 1-866-637-2342.
 When using the PEP Line, providers from New York State should identify themselves as practicing in the State.

 For providers in New York State:

-- For further education of health providers or for consultation regarding setting up PEP services, contact: CEI PEP, Testing and Diagnosis Center
+- For further education of health providers or for consultation regarding setting up PEP services, contact the HIV/HCV Center of Excellence

 For information about rape crisis services, see HIV Prophylaxis for Victims of Sexual Assault.